History of Irish Americans in Boston: Famine years

 A notable exception was Andrew Carney.
-Born into poverty in County Cavan, Ireland, he trained as a tailor's apprentice, then moved to Boston in 1816 and opened a successful tailoring business.
+Born into poverty in County Cavan, Ireland, he trained as a tailor's apprentice, moved to Boston in 1816, and opened a successful tailoring business.
 Carney & Sleeper, Clothier, was one of the first shops to offer "ready-made" suits.
 After selling the business, Carney retired from tailoring and went on to a career in finance and a legacy of philanthropy.
 He co-founded the First National Bank of Boston and the John Hancock Insurance Company; funded the Church of the Immaculate Conception in the South End, and several Catholic orphanages; helped found Boston College; and in 1863 founded Carney Hospital, where, he insisted, "the sick without distinction of creed, color or nation shall be received and cared for."
 This policy was relatively enlightened at a time when Boston City Hospital was refusing to admit Jewish patients.

 Another influential figure was Thomas F. Ring, president of the St. Vincent de Paul Society and the Catholic Union of Boston.
 A Boston native of Irish descent, Ring worked for his family's paper export business and was a leading member of several charitable organizations.
 Ring was also involved in the founding, in 1870, of the Union Institution for Savings, which provided loans to Catholics who were turned away by other banks.
 Other successful Irish businessmen included Christopher Blake, who started a large furniture factory in Dorchester; Patrick Maguire, founder of The Republic, a weekly political journal; and Dennis Hern, founder of a telegram service that employed 400 messengers.

 The Boston Irish Famine Memorial was erected at the corner of Washington and School Streets, on the Freedom Trail, in 1998.
-One bronze sculpture depicts a starving woman, looking up to the heavens as if to ask "Why?", while her children cling to her.
+One bronze sculpture depicts a starving woman, looking up to the heavens as if to ask, "Why?", while her children cling to her.
 A second sculpture shows the figures hopeful as they land in Boston.